ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 - **Validation Across Diverse Contexts**: Multimedia forensic methods must demonstrate reliability across a variety of file formats, compression levels, and manipulation techniques to ensure their effectiveness in diverse scenarios.
 -- ***Referenced Standard***: ASTM E3016-18 emphasizes the importance of adaptability in validation processes, ensuring forensic methods are robust and capable of addressing the unique challenges posed by multimedia evidence.

 These are not random checkboxes, they are the glue across forensic science, digital forensics, and our multimedia corner.
 SWGDE/IOCE kicked it off in 1999 with "do not change it, document it, be competent."
 ISO 17025 demands it for labs.
 They all sing the same tune: evidence you can bank on, from seizure to sentencing.
-Without these, we are just guessing—and justice does not roll the dice.
+Without these, we are just guessing, and justice does not roll the dice.

 ---